 Tales and Tips of Rejections Past

 Sometimes, it takes a “no” to lead you in the right direction.
 For many industry professionals this rings especially true.
-Hear from a few of our employer partners and alumni as they discuss the rejections they have faced, how those led to where they are today, and what advice they have for others along the career journey.
+Hear from a few employer partners and alumni as they discuss the rejections they have faced, how those led to where they are today, and what advice they have for others along the career journey.

-Jessica Lucas is the current Director of Talent and Culture at Risk3sixty.
+Jessica Lucas is the current director of Talent and Culture at Risk3sixty.
 After receiving her undergraduate degree from West Point Military Academy and serving the country for ten years, Lucas knew she wanted to make a change.
 Her expansive background now helps her to understand the needs of others within her company as they navigate their own career journeys.

-To hear Lucas’s advice in her own words, listen below.
+To hear Jessica’s advice, listen below.

 You’re going to get rejected.
 I say it’s like dating.
 I have quotes and I have a vision board or mission statement that I carry with me because those are reminders for myself, right?
 That nothing that you want comes easy, right?
 Something that’s worthwhile never comes easy.
 It takes work.
 I remind myself: why did I start this journey?
 Having a mission statement that I crafted before all this started, it reminds me why it’s worth it.
 Why the journey is worth it.
 And I will tell you, I never looked back.